FAIR Local Search Guide

 • Reject fees tied to value, sale outcome, claim result, donation amount, or estate distribution.

 • How should I find a Louisville art appraiser?
-Identify the medium, intended use, and deadline, then compare Louisville and Kentucky profiles by art specialty, report fit, fee disclosure, and whether local inspection or remote specialist review is appropriate.
+Identify the medium, intended use, and deadline.
+Then compare Louisville and Kentucky profiles by art specialty, report fit, fee disclosure, and whether local inspection or specialist review is appropriate.

 • How should I find a Louisville personal property appraiser?
 Start with the Louisville filter and personal property directory, then compare candidates by estate or household scope, object categories, inspection need, fee model, and report requirements.

 • Should I use a Kentucky appraiser outside Louisville?
-Widen to Kentucky when the local shortlist lacks the right category depth, report purpose, or fee transparency.
+Widen to Kentucky when the local shortlist lacks category depth, report-purpose fit, or fee transparency.
 Local access matters, but category fit may matter more for high-value or specialized property.

 • What belongs in a Louisville quote packet?
 Include location, access notes, number of items or rooms, object categories, intended use, deadline, photos, measurements, marks, prior records, and whether an on-site visit is needed.